 But why would such a promising series created by a well-established storyteller be cancelled after only barely being given a chance to shine?
 Similar to Young Justice, Sym-bionic Titan was given the “no merchandise = no new seasons” treatment.
 Yes, a program that made its way onto Adult Swim was cancelled on the premise of not being able to secure a merchandising contract.
 Let’s look at this statement closely:

 A high-quality, narrative-focused animated series aimed at an older audience was cancelled because it couldn’t get its hands on a toy-manufacturing deal.
 It’s no wonder the series’ executives weren’t able to get a toy company on board with the series.
-Even manufacturing companies know that toys don’t sell to older audiences very well.
-And as much as I appreciate fans of all ages collecting toys and action figures based on their favorite content, the number of teenagers and young adults purchasing these products, unless buying them for little nieces and nephews, is limited.
+Even manufacturers are aware that toys don’t sell to older audiences very well.
+And as much as I appreciate fans of all ages collecting action figures based on their favorite content, the number of teenagers and young adults purchasing these products, unless buying them for nieces and nephews, is limited.
 Yet executives decided to place the series’ success benchmark in merchandise sales, before even securing a contract to create and distribute these products.

 Before I continue, let me just say that I obviously did not sit in during the network’s board meetings.
 My information is based on articles that tell a consistent story.
 Who knows?
-Maybe the cancellation of the series was a result of a scandal or some kind of conspiracy.
-However, I can confidently say that based on the information floating around in cyberspace (since we all know that everything posted online is true . . .), the series’ cancellation was rooted in a toy contract that failed to materialize.
+Maybe the cancellation of Sym-biotic Titan was a result of a scandal or some kind of conspiracy.
+However, I can confidently say that based on the information floating around in cyberspace (since we all know that everything posted online is true . . .), the series’ cancellation was rooted in a merchandise contract that failed to materialize.

 Think about it, the pilot series Infinity Train has just under 30 000 signatures on a petition for it to be greenlit by Cartoon Network, but even its full production has yet to be confirmed (although its numbers look very promising).
 Still, financially and legally stating that the series was a wasted expense means that almost all hope of it being renewed for a second season is squashed.